retaildevcrews/asb-spark/docs/HackGuide.md

     - We let attendees self-select
     - 2-5 seems ideal
     - Coaches support, so not too many teams
+    - Challenge order is not important after Challenge 1

 ### Day 2+ Agenda